segment-boneyard/nightmare/Readme.md

 The goal is to expose just a few simple methods, and have an API that feels synchronous for each block of scripting, rather than deeply nested callbacks.
 It's designed for automating tasks across sites that don't have APIs.

-[Daydream](https://github.com/segmentio/daydream) is a complementary chrome extension built by [@StevenMiller888](https://github.com/stevenmiller888) to write Nightmare scripts while browsing.
+[Daydream](https://github.com/segmentio/daydream) is a complementary chrome extension built by [@stevenmiller888](https://github.com/stevenmiller888) that generates Nightmare scripts for you while you browse.

 ## Examples